 - Employment Practices Liability (EPLI)

 The cyclist retains an attorney, who discovers that Sophie was in fact on and errand for work.
 The attorney is now able to come after both Sophie’s personal auto insurance policy AND your Business.
-If you have the Non-Owned Auto endorsement on your policy, your insurance company will be liable.
-If you don’t, you will be liable so make sure you have it on your policy!
+If you do not have the Non-Owned Auto endorsement on your policy, your insurance company will be liable.
+If you don’t, you will be liable so make sure you have it on your commercial auto insurance policy!

 In Washington state, the department of Labor and Industries takes care of all workers comp claims when employees get injured on the job.
 This often lull’s business owners into a sense of false security.